 Series LLCs are business entities that have a parent (umbrella) LLC and other LLCs (“series”) beneath it with their own liabilities, debts, and rights (available in some states but not all).
 Individual series in a series LLC are usually taxed separately.

-Domestic LLC: When an LLC’s formation paperwork (Articles of Organization) is registered in a state, it becomes a domestic LLC there.
+Domestic LLC: When a state registers an LLC’s formation paperwork (Articles of Organization), it becomes a domestic LLC there.
 The company’s domicile is in that state (known as a home state).

 The best option for a firm maybe determined by the nature of commercial activity, industry, number of owners, and even the professional credentials of the owners.
 Keep in mind that selecting a business entity type necessitates taking into account administrative needs as well as legal and tax implications.
 When deciding on whether LLC or other business structure will best benefit them, entrepreneurs should seek the advice of their accountant, attorney, or tax advisor.